Bauwi/blog-app/readme.md

 ## Running the test

 Running the tests is easy.
-All you have to do is run the following command and view the reporter at localhost port 4000 :
+All you have to do is run the following command and check the console :
 ```
 yarn run test --watch
 ```